“I hope that this might lead to the development of targeted genetic therapies for PD.”

 Are you interested in furthering Parkinson's science?
 View PDF's open grant programs.

-Through its Center Grants Program, the Parkinson's Disease Foundation (PDF) provides funding to select research groups that have long and distinguished track records of, and commitment to, understanding Parkinson’s.
-Center Grants are based on the concept that the whole is greater than the sum of its parts.
+Through its Research Centers, the Parkinson's Disease Foundation (PDF) provides funding to select research groups that have long and distinguished track records of, and commitment to, understanding Parkinson’s.
+Research Centers are based on the concept that the whole is greater than the sum of its parts.
 These grants allow a strong group of talented scientists, working on different but related Parkinson’s projects, the flexibility to collaborate with one another and tie their work together.

-Currently, PDF awards Center Grants to the movement disorders centers at three prestigious institutions:
+Through this program, PDF invests in movement disorders centers at three prestigious institutions:

 - Columbia University Medical Center (New York, NY)